 Flip one of those cups out for bone broth…or better yet a smoothie… and then tuck a bone broth in your purse for lunch or a snack.
 Pack your smoothie full of greens, berries, cinnamon, and matcha.
 (Get my favorite recipes right here).
 Antioxidant-rich foods plus protein will give you longer lasting stamina and energy than coffee does.

 Add a piece of salmon, half a sweet potato, or some berries to a bowl of this soup for perfect lunch.
 Here’s the recipe for the soup-er simple (couldn’t resist) recipe I make all year!
-The recipe is from Flipping 50’s 28-Day Kickstart Recipes Book.
+The recipe is from a program in Flipping 50’s Virtual membership.

 Creamy No-Cream Broccoli Soup